On the Analysis of a Singular Stochastic Volterra Differential Equation driven by a Wiener Noise: Strong uniqueness

 where $C_{d,T}$ is a function as stated in the Lemma.
-Using Stirling`s formula, we see that the above double sum converges as a net with respect to $(\mu ,n)=(\mu ,\mu +p)$, provided the time horizon $T$ is chosen small enough.
+Using Stirling`s formula, it follows from our assumptions on $\left\Vert b_{\mu }\right\Vert _{\infty }$, $\mu\ge 0$, that the above double sum converges, provided the time horizon $T$ is chosen small enough.
 In a very similar way, we also get the second estimate in the Lemma. \end{proof}

+\begin{remark} The power-series assumption is used for two reasons: \begin{itemize}[label={-}] \item it yields a repeated-integration representation (Cauchy formula) that converts Volterra drifts into a form amenable to Malliavin estimates and compactness arguments; and \item it provides uniform control of iterated integral terms via \eqref{gm}, which is essential for summability in the derivative bounds. \end{itemize} Thus the assumption is tailored to guarantee convergence of the expansion on short time horizons and does not aim to cover all kernels used in applications. \end{remark}